 Contributed by Dana Truby

-Readers Theater is a great way to enrich your students’ reading practice and bring joy to reading class at the same time!
-Performing plays engages students and helps gets them excited about reading and theater.
-At the same time, it builds valuable skills, increasing comprehension and fluency.
-Here’s how to get started:
+Readers Theater is a great way to enrich your students’ reading practice and bring joy to reading class at the same time.
+Performing plays engages students and helps get them excited about reading and theater.
+It also builds valuable skills, increasing comprehension and fluency.
+Here’s how to get started.

 1. Research Readers Theater Plays

-With a little adaptation, Readers Theater can be performed with many kinds of literature: picture books, short stories, parts of novels, poetry, folk tales, works of non-fiction, newspaper or magazine articles.
+With a little adaptation, Readers Theater can be performed with many kinds of literature: picture books, short stories, parts of novels, poetry, folktales, works of nonfiction, and newspaper or magazine articles.
 You can also find collections of Readers Theater scripts online.
 There are also books of Readers Theater plays arranged by grade level or theme (Greek myths, American history, etc.) from educational publishers such as Scholastic and Evan-Moor.